pablo-codes/Project/ReadMe.md

 ## Author's Note

 - The basis of the code is the server the client is just showing how the data can be rendered
-- If error detected, email me
+- If error is detected,please send me an email
 - Pls note that another user can't see your topics only the ADMIN has rights
 - If no user you will be redirected to register
 - Admin credentials are in the .env file (feel free to change them )